radius-project/docs/docs/content/concepts/appmodel-concept/_index.md

 These environment variables follow a naming convention that makes their use predictable.
 The naming pattern includes the connection name, which is part of the consuming component.
 This way the code that needs to read the values gets to define how they are named.

 {{% alert title="💡 Key concept" color="info" %}}
 Each kind of connection defines values that are useful for communication.
 These could be URIs, connection strings, access keys, or anything that application code needs to successfully communicate.
+Refer to each resource's reference documentation for more information.
 {{% /alert %}}

 The names and semantic meaning of the values available are defined by the connection kind.